Pebloop/pebloop-dev-content/blog/createjetbrainlanguagepugin.md

 * `%state` : A state of the lexer.

 You might wonder what is a state ?
 Well a state is a way to define different rules for the lexer.
-For exemple, when the lexer is in the `WAITING_VALUE` state, it will not use the same rules as when it's in the default state.
+For exemple, when the lexer is in the `WAITING_SEPARATOR` state, it will not use the same rules as when it's in the default state.
 You can see them like a container of rules.
 You can define as many states as you want.
 The initial state the lexer is in is `<YYINITIAL>`.

 ![Lexer state](./images/createjetbrainlanguagepugin_lexer_state.png)